-The layout of the rest of the document is as follows: the model is presented in Section 2, the calibration of the model is presented in Section 3, and impulse response functions for selected shocks are presented in Section 4.
+The layout of the rest of the document is as follows: the model is presented in Section 2, the parametrization of the model is presented in Section 3, and impulse response functions for selected shocks are presented in Section 4.
 The stationarized and log-linearized model equations are presented in Appendix A, the steady state equations are in Appendix B, derivations of the model equations are in Appendix C, D and E, while the variable and parameter definitions are in Appendix I respectively.
-Finally, the impulse response functions of the selected model variables to model shocks are reported in the Appendix J.
+The estimation methodology is described in Appendix J, the details of data transformations in estimation is given in Appendix K, the observation equations for the model estimation process are given in Appendix L. Finally, model-implied statistics of interest and the impulse response functions of the selected model variables to model shocks are reported in the Appendix M.